Dietetic Internship Program Overview

 Thank you for your interest in the Solmaz Dietetic Internship.
 Our program has been granted Candidacy for Accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), with our full accreditation visit expected in 2015.
 All interns who successfully complete our program are eligible to sit for the Registered Dietitian (RD) certification exam administered by the Commission on Dietetic Registration (CDR).
 The Solmaz Institute provides a unique dietetic internship that focuses on the prevention and treatment of childhood obesity in addition to meeting the basic competencies set forth by ACEND.
 At this time there are no other programs with this concentration.

-The program offers three location options: Two in North Carolina (with our Hickory and Asheville campuses) and a distance option where supervised practice rotations are completed in the intern's own geographic area.
+Starting with the 2015-2016 internship year, the program will offer two location options: Carolinas (North or South Carolina) and a distance option where supervised practice rotations are completed in the intern's own geographic area.
 For more information, please select location options on the sidebar.

 The Dietetic Internship program consists of the following components: